jessepav/lacygoill-wiki-backup/vim/debug.md

 #
 # Issues
+## I'm writing a bug report for a Vim issue.
+I need the Vim binary to include debugging symbols!

+When you configure – before compiling – edit the file `src/Makefile`.
+In it, uncomment these lines:

+    CFLAGS = -g -DSINIXN
+    STRIP = /bin/true

+I don't think the second line is necessary, but better be safe than sorry.

+See `:h debug-gcc`.

+### I need Vim to crash when an internal error (`:h E315`) is detected – to get a core file!

+In `src/Makefile`, uncomment this line:

+    ABORT_CFLAGS = -DABORT_ON_INTERNAL_ERROR

+I found `ABORT_CFLAGS` here: <https://github.com/vim/vim/issues/3177#issue-339241917>

+##
 ## When I try to debug Neovim, I get an error about an unknown function (e.g. `colorscheme#set()`)!

 Make sure you've copied the contents of `~/.config/nvim/init.vim` in addition to